 Of course, the size and the height of your mattress are also important factors to consider.
 King-sized mattresses are always a better option for those suffering from various back and neck pains, as they provide more place for adjusting to a comfortable position.
 It’s also a good idea to choose a low mattress that’ll make getting in and out of bed that much easier.

 Keeping in mind the importance of sleep for our health and the urgency of having a good foundation to sleep on, purchasing a quality mattress is a big investment in your overall health.
 In order to find the one suitable for yourself, the best option is to consult with your physician before making the final purchase.
 This’ll help you cover all the aspects of finding a mattress that’ll satisfy all your needs.

 Lana Hawkins is a student of architecture and the editor-in-chief on Smooth Decorator.
-She enjoys writing about inspiring interior décor ideas.
-Lana suggests checking out Bedworks mattresses online for a good night sleep.
+She enjoys writing about inspiring home improvement projects.
+Lana advises considering only top rated mattresses for quality sleep and healthier life.